Exploring the Valley of Fire and Lake Mead in an RV [SPONTANEOUS TRIP!]

 valley of fire ancient drawings

-Finding the Pastel Canyons was a highlight of our trip – we were actually happy that a snow storm ruined our original plans.
+We spent the rest of our time exploring the Valley of Fire, spotting ancient drawings dotted amongst the red rocks and hiking until our feet hurt.
+Finding the Pastel Canyons was a highlight of our trip, and we were actually happy that a snowstorm ruined our original plans.

 pastel canyons valley of fire